chromium/chromium/docs/updater/dev_manual.md

 things.
 Differently-branded copies of Chromium Updater are intended to coexist on a machine, operating independently from each other.

+### Build output
+The build generates the following main files:

+  - `updater.exe` (Windows) / `ChromiumUpdater.app` (macOS): The actual updater
+    application.
+  - `UpdaterSetup.exe` (Windows): The self-extracting "metainstaller", suitable for tagging, signing, and further distribution.
+  - `UpdaterSigning`: A collection of scripts and tools used to sign the updater.
+  - `qualification_app` (.exe on Windows): A simple app run by each version of the updater prior to taking over as the active updater.
+Updaters will download and run whatever version is actually released (not what you've built), and the qualification app can be version skewed with the updater.
+  - `ChromiumUpdaterUtil` (macOS): A utility program for debugging the updater.
+  - `chrome/updater/.install` (macOS): A Keystone-compatible install script that drives the updater's installation during update.
+  - `updater.zip`: A zip file containing all of the above, for uploading to the archive / signing infrastructure.

 ### Cleaning the build output
 Running `ninja` with `t clean` cleans the build out directory.
 For example:
 ```